International Cooperation in Pharmaceuticals - Key documents

 More specifically, the following priority projects were agreed:

-- The Commission/EMEA and the FDA will pilot joint inspections of companies manufacturing pharmaceuticals in the US and the EU and of companies manufacturing active pharmaceutical ingredients in third countries.
+- The Commission/EMA and the FDA will pilot joint inspections of companies manufacturing pharmaceuticals in the US and the EU and of companies manufacturing active pharmaceutical ingredients in third countries.

 These results will provide important benefits for industry and patients.
 It is of particular note that collaboration on inspections should result in more effective use of resources and a higher safety level for products from third countries.